Mutyala-Veera-Abhi-Nanda/Image-Captioning/README.md

 # Image Captioning Project

-This repository contains a project for generating captions for images using deep learning models.
+This project is for generating captions for images using VGG-16 and LSTM.
 The project involves preprocessing image data, training a model, and generating captions for new images.

 ## Dataset
 The dataset used in this project is the COCO (Common Objects in Context) dataset, which includes images and their corresponding captions.
 ## Requirements
-To run this project, you'll need the following libraries:

-- Python 3.x
+- Python
 - numpy
 - pandas
 - tensorflow